Craig Wayans

-Craig Mikel Wayans (born March 27, 1976) is an American writer, television producer and actor.
-He is the nephew of Keenen Ivory Wayans, Damon Wayans Sr., Kim Wayans, Shawn Wayans and Marlon Wayans.
+Craig Mikel Wayans (/'wei.@nz/ WAY-ənz; born March 27, 1976) is an American writer, producer, and actor.
+He is the nephew of Keenen Ivory Wayans, Damon Wayans, Kim Wayans, Shawn Wayans, and Marlon Wayans.

+Early life

+Craig was born in New York City, New York to Diedra Wayans, sister to Keenen Ivory Wayans, Damon Wayans, Kim Wayans, Shawn Wayans and Marlon Wayans.
+His younger brother is Gregg Wayans, and he is cousins with Damien Dante Wayans, Chaunté Wayans, and Damon Wayans Jr.

 Career

-Craig was born in New York City, New York to Diedre Wayans, sister to Keenen Ivory Wayans, Damon Wayans, Sr., Kim Wayans, Shawn Wayans and Marlon Wayans.
-He worked as production assistant on his uncle Damon's film, Major Payne.
-He helped write the script for Scary Movie 2.
-He has also appeared in bit parts in Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996) and The Sixth Man (1997).
-He co-starred in Thugaboo: Miracle on D-Roc's Street (2006) and Dance Flick (2009).
-He was a regular writer and producer on Damon Wayans' TV sitcom My Wife And Kids, along with Damien Dante Wayans, and Kim Wayans.
-Craig co-created and co-starred in the 2013 BET TV show Second Generation Wayans with his cousin, Damien Dante Wayans.
+Wayans worked as production assistant on his uncle Damon's 1995 film, Major Payne.
+He appeared in bit parts in Don't Be a Menace to South Central While Drinking Your Juice in the Hood in 1996 and The 6th Man in 1997.
+He is credited as a writer for Scary Movie 2, released in 2001.
+He appeared in the children's animated special A Boo Crew Christmas: A Miracle on D-Roc Street in 2006.
+In 2009, he wrote, produced, and starred in the comedy film Dance Flick.

+He was a regular writer and producer on Damon Wayans' TV sitcom My Wife and Kids.
+In 2013, Wayans co-created and co-starred in the 2013 BET TV show Second Generation Wayans with his cousin, Damien Dante Wayans.

+Wayans served as the executive producer for the comedy special Marlon Wayans: Good Grief, released in 2024.
+He co-wrote the upcoming parody film Scary Movie, the sixth installment in the Scary Movie franchise, set to be released in June 2026.